 Complete Bonsai Potting Soils which include Akadama, Fujiyama Potting Medium, and Kanuma

 Additives or components to make a complete potting medium

 - Peat Moss

 - River Sands

-And then we have a selection of items that are normally used as a decoration by themselves or sprinkled on top of a Bonsai soil area to cover over whatever you feel that is less pretty called Top Dressings.
+And then we have a selection of items that are normally used as a decoration by themselves or sprinkled on top of a Bonsai Tree soil mix to cover over whatever you feel that is less pretty called Top Dressings.

 Now to make it a little more complicated you can also use some of the above items interchangeably from one category to the next.
 Like using Akadama as a top dressing over the Fujiyama Potting Medium.
 It looks great!

-For those with some experience, try different amounts of each ingredient to formulate your desired potting soil.
+For those with some experience, try different amounts of each ingredient to formulate your desired Bonsai Tree soil mix.